Resident doctors receive paid leave to sit the following exams:

 Examination leave days are not days available for call and should be subtracted from the total days available for call in the rotation.
 Additionally, resident doctors sitting written and/or oral examination components of the Royal College Subspecialty Exam or the College of Family Physician Exam are exempt from call for the three weeks prior to the exam.
 The remainder of the rotation will not incur additional call as a result.

-Please speak with the Program Administrative Assistant to ensure you have the correct leave request form for your program, as each program has different forms.
+This is a standard PGME leave request form.
+Please speak with your Program Administrative Assistant to ensure you have the correct form, as each program may have different or additional forms.

 A Resident shall receive paid leave to sit the following examinations: